AlexHentschel/hummingbird/README.md

 ## Setup
 * We are working with the _Arduino Nano ESP32_ developer board: the board features the NORA-W106, a module with a ESP32-S3 chip inside.
 This module supports both Wi-Fi and Bluetooth.
-* You need a USB-C cable, the Arduino Nano ESP32, and Wifi access
+* You need a USB-C cable, the Arduino Nano ESP32, and Wi-Fi access
 * I have used [pioarduino](https://github.com/pioarduino) (a fork of [platformio](https://platformio.org/)) as Visual Studio Code [VS Code] extension ([tutorial](https://randomnerdtutorials.com/vs-code-pioarduino-ide-esp32/)).
 It is important to note that for our hardware (ESP32-S3) we require the ESP32 Arduino Core (version 3).
 The [pioarduino](https://github.com/pioarduino) fork was initially created to support the newer ESP32-S3 processors - though by now they seem to also be supported by [platformio](https://platformio.org/) (not tested).
 * We are working in C / C++